Villena vs. Secretary of the Interior

 Provisions

-• Section 86, Revised Administrative Code — Grants the Department of the Interior "executive supervision" over local governments.
-This was interpreted with Sec.
-79(C) to support the Secretary's investigatory power.
+- Section 86 of the Revised Administrative Code — Grants the Department of the Interior "executive supervision" over provinces, municipalities, chartered cities, and other local political subdivisions.

-• Article VII, Section 1, Constitution of the Philippines — Vests the executive power in the President of the Philippines.
-This was foundational to the Court's reasoning on the singular nature of the Executive and the derivative authority of department secretaries.
+- Article VII, Section 1 of the Constitution — Vests executive power in the President of the Philippines.

 Notable Concurring Opinions